-This employment law guide explores the basics of diversity in the workplace and offers guidance on how to avoid common pitfalls.
+This employment law guide explores diversity in the workplace and explains how to avoid common pitfalls.

 Diversity is a term which relates to the people who work for an organisation.
-It is often spoken about with reference to equal opportunities, and the two are intrinsically linked, however, have varying perspectives.
+It is often spoken about with reference to equal opportunities, and the two are intrinsically linked.
+However, both have varying perspectives.

 Providing equal opportunities means ensuring that no individual is treated less favourably on the basis of who they are – that all decisions taken concerning them are based on fact and merit alone.
 Diversity is a recognition and celebration of the fact that people are different but all have unique contributions that they can bring to an organisation.